-I am an orphan, I have a HIV background.
-Of course, I don’t feel ashamed to talk about myself in that manor, that telling everyone that I am HIV positive and have a HIV background, my parents died of the virus because it gives me the energy to move on, despite the fact that I’m a victim of HIV.
+I am an orphan, I have an HIV background.
+Of course, I don’t feel ashamed to talk about myself in that manner, that telling everyone that I am HIV positive and have an HIV background, my parents died of the virus because it gives me the energy to move on, despite the fact that I’m a victim of HIV.

 My advice to someone who is in need of starting up a social enterprise, or an NGO, is that starting, kicking off to innovating a social enterprise or an NGO is being committed.
 Innovating something involves searching around information, being motivated not to give up because sustaining an NGO or social startup really involves a whole lot of effort.